 Thursday, June 25 to Saturday, July 25, 2020 (4 weeks)

-The University of Toronto will offer an Art History course and French language courses in Tours, France.
+The University of Toronto will offer a History course and French language courses in Tours, France.
 The courses are worth one full-year credit and are contingent on adequate enrolment.
 Students are not permitted to register for more than one course.

 FSL***Y0 French Language Courses in Tours